We want everyone to be able to enjoy Skipton Town Hall and we’re working hard to ensure easy access for all our visitors.

-Our Visitor Centre Team are here to help you during your visit and can be found in the foyer of our Vistor Centre, to offer information on the building and facilities.
+Our team are here to help you during your visit and can be found at the reception desk in the foyer, to offer information on the building and facilities.
 Whatever you need, please ask for their assistance during your visit or get in touch beforehand.

 Entering the Building